Inside NOFILTER-NFEXEC: A Deep Dive into WFP Implementation and BOF OPSEC Engineering

 This post is a deep dive into NOFILTER-NFEXEC, a two-stage privilege escalation and command execution toolchain I built for Havoc C2 as a BOF (Beacon Object File — a small, position-independent C object that runs inside the C2 agent’s process without spawning a new one).

 The NoFilter research demonstrated that the Windows Filtering Platform (WFP — a kernel-mode framework that Windows uses to inspect and filter network traffic) can be abused to duplicate tokens entirely within kernel space, bypassing the user-mode API calls that EDR (Endpoint Detection and Response — security software that monitors process behavior for malicious activity) products typically hook.
 The original proof-of-concept was a standalone executable, and the Deep Instinct blog post provides an excellent technical breakdown of the WFP internals.
-Microsoft MSRC was notified and classified this behavior as by-design.
+The research was reported to the Microsoft Security Response Center, and according to Microsoft the behavior is by design.

 The second stage, NFEXEC, is my own design — a command execution framework that uses the stolen SYSTEM token to run native executables or PowerShell scripts, with a full OPSEC (operational security — measures taken to avoid detection during an engagement) stack including indirect syscalls (a technique where system calls are routed through instructions inside ntdll.dll rather than executed directly from the tool’s own memory, making call-stack analysis harder), return address spoofing, and patchless AMSI/ETW bypass.